jwplayer/applicaster-docs/live/broadcast-live-events.md

 - Broadcast Live Events
 - Instant Live

-This article describes how to implement Broadcast Live Events
+This article describes how to implement Broadcast Live Events with Applicaster Zapp.

 ## Broadcast Live Events